 - turn 14 years old by , ;

 - complete three years of high school mathematics—including algebra, geometry, and trigonometry—by June ;

 - but not be a high school graduate on arrival at SIMUW.

 The target date for submission of the Application Form is , , with the

 other items due on , .

-We will accept applications until all available places are filled.
+We anticipate making offers of admission around April 15, but we will accept applications until all available places are filled.